Download Full Text (490 KB)

 educational equity, teaching, school quality, public schools, school reform

 Curriculum and Instruction | Curriculum and Social Inquiry | Disability and Equity in Education | Educational Assessment, Evaluation, and Research | Social and Philosophical Foundations of Education

 Knecht, D. R. (2019).
 Coherent Schools, Powerful Learning: When Shared Beliefs Fuse School Culture, Structures, and Instruction.
-University of Chicago Press in association with The Francis W. Parker School.
-Retrieved from https://educate.bankstreet.edu/faculty-staff/57
+University of Chicago Press in association with The Francis W. Parker School. https://educate.bankstreet.edu/faculty-staff/57

 Curriculum and Instruction Commons, Curriculum and Social Inquiry Commons, Disability and Equity in Education Commons, Educational Assessment, Evaluation, and Research Commons, Social and Philosophical Foundations of Education Commons